snorpey/triangulate-image/README.md

 ![triangulated image of a. lincoln](example.png)

-for a live example, you can check out my [triangulation](http://snorpey.github.io/triangulation/) editor online. there's also a list with [example images](examples/examples.md) included in this repository.
+for a live example, you can check out my [triangulation](http://snorpey.github.io/triangulation/) editor online. there's also a list with [example images](examples/examples.md), and [transparency examples](examples/transparent-examples.md) included in this repository.

 how to use it
 ===